retrocomputacion/retrobbs/readme.md

     - MSX RS232 ROM built in terminal (CALL COMTERM)
     - VT52/VidTex compatible terminals (VIDTEX, CBTerm, VIP Terminal, ATARI ST)
     - ANSI
- - XModem, XModem-CRC and YModem file transfer protocols for non-Turbo56K clients
+ - XModem, XModem-CRC and YModem file transfer protocols for non-Turbo56K clients.
- - Added non-blocking receive function to the _Connection_ class
+ - Added non-blocking receive function to the _Connection_ class.
- - Added templating system, based on Jinja2 templates
+ - Added template system, based on Jinja2 templates.
  - New FileList() file browser, old version now called Gallery()
- - Browse and transfer the contents of ZIP and LHA archives
+ - Browse and transfer the contents of ZIP and LHA archives.
- - Browse and transfer the contents of D64/D71/D81 and IMG/DSK disk images
+ - Browse and transfer the contents of D64/D71/D81 and IMG/DSK disk images.
- - Sysop can now delete ONELINER messages
+ - Sysop can now delete ONELINER messages.
  - New _draw_ module, adds support drawing stars, polygons and Hershey fonts using the new client side drawing primitives.
  - New TIC-TAC-TOE game, uses drawing primitives commands on clients which support them.
  - *Webaudio* now supports chapters on Youtube sources.
- - Added TML tags for the BBS style colors
+ - Added TML tags for the BBS style colors.
+ - Added new core function: RTERMSETUP.
+Shows current client and _retroterm_ capabilities.

 __Changes/Bug fixes__:
  - Minimum Python version required is now 3.9